cosmicanant/recursive-diff/README.md

 ]
 **/

-const c = rdiff.applyDiff(x, diff);
+const c = rdiff.applyDiff(initialVal, diff);
-assert.deepEqual(c, y);
+assert.deepEqual(c, changedVal);

 ```

 ## Api details

+-   **`getDiff(oldVal, newVal, keepOldVal?)`:** `getDiff` takes following parameters
+    -   `oldVal (required)`:  initial value, can be Array/Object or even primitive type such as number, boolean or string
--   **`getDiff(x, y)`:** `getDiff` takes two arguments `x` and `y` and return their diff. `x` and `y` can be Array/Object or even other primitive types such as number, boolean or string.
+    -   `newVal (required)`: changed value ( required ), can be Array/Object or even primitive type such as number, boolean or string

-> Notes: `getDiff` also takes a third optional boolen parameter, `keepOldValueInDiff` which if set to true, every diff value will have an additional property `oldValue` which will denote the old value before mutation.
+    -   `keepOldValueInDiff (optional)`: boolean parameter which if set to true, every diff value will have an additional property `oldValue` which will denote the old value before mutation

--   **`applyDiff (x, diff, visitorCallbackFn)`** `applyDiff` takes three arguments:
+-   **`applyDiff (oldVal, diff, visitorCallbackFn?)`** `applyDiff` takes three arguments:
-    -   x: original value,
+    -   `oldVal (required)`: original value,
-    -   diff: diff returned by `getDiff` API
+    -   `diff (required)`: diff returned by `getDiff` API
-    -   visitorCallbackFn (optional): This callback function is called at each depth level while applying the diff.
+    -   `visitorCallbackFn (optional)`: This callback function is called at each depth level while applying the diff.
 It can be used to mark the mutation path with some meta properties eg: `{ isMutated: true }`.
 For more details, please check the examples directory of this repo.

 ## Using recursive diff library in Node